Doctor dies in suspected hit-and run-case in Delhi

-In a suspected hit-and-run case, a doctor returning from work was killed after a car allegedly crashed into his bicycle in south Delhi's Saket, police said on Tuesday.
+In a suspected hit-and-run case, a doctor returning from work was killed after a car allegedly crashed into his bicycle in south Delhi's Saket area, police said on Tuesday.
 J P Yadav was posted at the MCD dispensary in Mehrauli, they said, adding that the incident took place on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)